Shocktober is a time to commit to making safety a top priority.

 What you need to know!

-• Fast Response Time: Delivers a shock within 10 seconds
+- Fast Response Time: Can deliver a shock within 10 seconds

-• Maintenance Free: Self-checks daily with a long-lasting battery
+- Maintenance Free: Self-checks with a long-lasting battery

 We make selecting and buying defibrillators easy.
 Trust us for expert guidance, a wide selection, and dependable training and support.